 Buildings and Grounds

-Boricua facilities are specially adapted to its unique educational mission, and their locations are chosen to allow students to learn at a place convenient to their homes and jobs in order to minimize transportation and other costs.
+Boricua facilities are specially adapted to their unique educational mission, and their locations are chosen to allow students to learn at a place convenient to their homes and jobs in order to minimize transportation and other costs.
 The College is also an active partner with the communities it serves and a strong collaborator in the economic and cultural development of the communities.